brightspot/react-examples/introspection-query-management/README.md

 }
 ```

-This example application uses an `Introspection Key` that is configurable through the Brightspot UI.
-It adds an `introspectionKey` Java Field to the [endpoint](./brightspot/src/brightspot/example/introspection_query_management/IntrospectionQueryManagementEndpoint.ts) and assigns its value to the `introspectionKey` field of the introspection query rule within the `getIntrospectionQueryRule()` method body.
+This example adds a field to the [endpoint](./brightspot/src/brightspot/example/introspection_query_management/IntrospectionQueryManagementEndpoint.ts) so that the key can be set through the Brightspot UI.
+The code passes the value of the key to the introspection query rule so that it can be checked against the request header.

 ### 3. Configure the build pipeline to factor in the rule

-> **_Note_** The specific configuration of a build pipeline that leverages an introspection query rule is dependent on the front end framework being used, the build tools being used, and the business logic in the introspection rule.
+The specific configuration of a build pipeline that leverages introspection queries depends on the front end framework, build tools, and the business logic of the introspection rule.
 The pipeline in this example is one of many possible options.

 This example uses GraphQL Code Generator to create types and hooks.
-It is configured with the `codegen.yml` file in the `introspection-query-management/app` directory.
-The name of the introspection key header is defined here and its value is derived from an environment variable in the `.env` file within the same directory.
+It is configured with a `codegen.yml` file that defines the HTTP headers included in the requests it makes.
+It includes a script in the `package.json` file to run the code generator and the associated introspection queries.

 [`codegen.yml`](./app/codegen.yml) :